skyrocket-qy/gox/distributed/system-mode/eventually-consistent/README.md

 -   **Stale Data:** The main drawback of eventual consistency is that it is possible to read stale data.
 This can be a problem for applications that require strong consistency, such as financial systems.
 -   **Complexity:** Eventual consistency can add complexity to the system, as developers need to be aware of the possibility of reading stale data and design their applications accordingly.

+## Which service use it?

+Several popular services and systems leverage eventual consistency to achieve high availability and scalability:

+-   **Domain Name System (DNS):** DNS is a classic example of an eventually consistent system.
+Changes to DNS records propagate across the internet over time, meaning that different DNS servers may have slightly different information at any given moment.
+-   **Amazon S3 (Simple Storage Service):** Amazon S3 provides eventual consistency for most operations.
+When you write a new object to S3 or overwrite an existing one, it may take some time for the change to be fully propagated across all storage nodes.
+-   **Apache Cassandra:** Cassandra is a NoSQL database designed for high availability and scalability, and it uses eventual consistency as its primary consistency model.
+-   **DynamoDB:** Amazon's DynamoDB also offers eventual consistency as one of its consistency options, allowing for faster write operations at the cost of potentially reading stale data for a short period.
+-   **Many social media platforms:** Platforms like Facebook and Twitter often use eventual consistency for things like follower counts, likes, and news feeds.
+This allows them to handle massive amounts of data and traffic without sacrificing availability.